I’d Hurl, But it Would Mess up the Decor

 Gosh, there’s so much more… “Sea captain John Hurlbut lived here from 1804-08… Later owners added some Italianate stuff… then, after a marriage and a few years Howard Dunham married Jane Something and they lived here from 1907-1935… they were really rich…

-The brochure goes on and on about each room we visited and while interesting while you’re experiencing the home, it’s not-so-much on CTMQ.
-The “scullery” was cool, with old first generation GE Appliances like a 1931 “Monitor-top” refigerator and a Universal washer-wringer.
+The brochure goes on and on about each room we visited and while interesting when you’re experiencing the home, it’s not-so-much on CTMQ.
+The “scullery” was cool, with old first generation GE Appliances like a 1931 “Monitor-top” refrigerator and a Universal washer-wringer.

 Moving onward to the front to parlors, the rooms were set up as if a party were about to happen – which was something the Dunhams did a lot.
 In fact, they hosted the town’s 300th Anniversary celebration!
 Their furniture and decorations survive today and are all quite impressive.